qamro/Landing-page/README.md

 <div align="center">

-Made with ❤️ by the **AutoReply Team** — Empowering e-commerce with AI, one conversation at a time.
+Made with ❤️ by the **AutoReply Team**

-⭐ **Star this repo** if you find it useful!
+Empowering e-commerce with AI, one conversation at a time.

 </div>